collective/medialog.galleryviewlet/README.txt

 Introduction
 =============

-This is a product that makes it possible to enable a gallery on all content
+This is a product that makes it possible to enable a collective.plonetruegallery on all content